openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjdb_manual.md

 `--file` specifies the file.

-For single files, only the line number is required.
+For single files, only the line number is needed.
 For multiple files, the filename must be included.

 `b test.cj:4` is shorthand for `breakpoint set --file test.cj --line 4`.